trapclim/EAS-5555-S24/README.md

 This will handle adding the `PATH=$PATH:.` and `export PATH` lines to your `.bashrc` and `.bash_profile` files.
 However, if you run it more than once (or if you've already done this step) it will make a mess of your `.bashrc` and `.bash_profile` scripts.
 It will also change the permissions of the `.csh` files to make them exexecutables.

-Alternatively, you can simply edit `.bashrc` and `.bash_profile` manually using nano, emacs, or vim and add the lines above.
+II) Alternatively, you can simply edit `.bashrc` and `.bash_profile` manually using nano, emacs, or vim and add the lines above.
 You can also manually change the permisions of the .csh scripts like this:
 ```
 chmod +x ./*/*.csh
 chmod +x runfcst